ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Why Letting Go of Kubernetes Worked for Us</blockquote>

 <h3>4.
-Django and Microservices Architecture: Deploying Microservices with Docker and Kubernetes [Part… - <a href="https://medium.com/@mathur.danduprolu/django-and-microservices-architecture-deploying-microservices-with-docker-and-kubernetes-part-aad1fb9710bc" target="_blank" rel="noopener noreferrer">link</a></h3>
+Here is an article that provides the comprehensive problems associated with the life in the… - <a href="https://medium.com/@meozahid47/here-is-an-article-that-provides-the-comprehensive-problems-associated-with-the-life-in-the-7b9374e9d67b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mathur Danduprolu`**
+✍️ **posted by `Zahid Meo`**

-<blockquote>Welcome to Part 5 of the Django and Microservices Architecture series!
-In previous blogs, we covered foundational topics such as database…</blockquote>
+<blockquote>Village Life: Problems and Opportunities in Rural Societies</blockquote>

 <h3>5.
 Bringing Amazon EKS Hybrid Nodes to life with Palette - <a href="https://medium.com/itnext/bringing-amazon-eks-hybrid-nodes-to-life-with-palette-584734449503" target="_blank" rel="noopener noreferrer">link</a></h3>